-We find this in the text that describes the two artisans who were chosen to lead the Ark building project.
+We find in the text the description of the two artisans who were chosen to lead the Ark building project.

 Moshe said to the people of Isra'el,

-According to this text, an important definition of being filled with the spirit seems to be the possession of a certain manual skill needed for the construction of the Holy Ark.
+According to this text, an important definition of being filled with the spirit, seems to be the possession of certain manual skills needed for the construction of the Holy Ark.

-Paul the Apostle of the Master makes a list of the spiritual gifts in,
+Paul the Apostle of the Master makes a list of the spiritual gifts.

 And God has placed in the Messianic Community first, emissaries; second, prophets; third, teachers; then those who work miracles; then those with gifts of healing; those with ability to help; those skilled in administration; and those who speak in various tongues.
 (1Co 12:28)